 However, a driveway does more than that.
 It also adds to the functionality and safety at the same time as adding value to your house or premises.
-Keeping your driveway well-maintained shows that you not only care about ease of access to your premises but also care about the safety of your guests and clients.
+Keeping your driveway well-maintained and free from potholes shows that you not only care about ease of access to your premises but also care about the safety of your guests and clients.

 Asphalt is an incredibly durable material, making it a perfect material for driveways.
 It is also comparable easy to construct and lay down as well as surprisingly affordable to maintain.
 It takes significantly less time to lay an asphalt driveway and you can most of the time drive on it as soon as it is laid.

 Asphalt is also a very flexible material compared to other roadway materials, making it less prone to cracking over time.
 With an up to 20 years life span, an asphalt surface is the most cost-effective material compared to other road surfaces.
 Additionally, as an oil-based material, oil leaks are not as visible as they would be on another material so you don’t have to worry about oil stains on your driveway.